bnb-chain/bnb-chain.github.io/docs/beaconchain/blockchain.md

 ### What is a Witness Node?

-Witness nodes represent the majority of nodes in a Beacon Chain  deployment.
+Witness nodes represent the majority of nodes in a BNB Beacon Chain  deployment.
 Although they do not join the consensus process and produce blocks, they take care of:

 - The witness consensus process.